Xuther001/CashCompanionFrontend/README.md

 - This repository is the frontend.
 - The backend can be found here: https://github.com/Xuther001/CashCompanionBackend

+- In Order for ChatGPT to work you must change constant API_KEY to your own ChatGPT key in:
+  `src/Components/ChatGPTComponent/ChatGPTComponent.js`

 Demo of the web app: https://www.youtube.com/watch?v=Rp8jBmOCXek

 # Getting Started with Create React App